truenas/documentation/content/_includes/ClusterSetup.md

 Follow this procedure for each TrueNAS SCALE system that is to be connected to TrueCommand and used in the cluster.

-1. Log in to the SCALE UI and go the the **Storage** page.
+1. Log in to the SCALE UI and go to the **Storage** page.
    Ensure a storage pool is available for use in the cluster.
    If not, click **Create Pool** and make a new pool using any of the available disks.

 2. Go to the **Network** page and look at the **Interfaces** card.
    a.
 Ensure two interfaces are available and note which is the primary interface that allows SCALE web interface access and access between SCALE systems, TrueCommand, and Active Directory environments.
-      This allows connecting the SCALE systems to Active Directory and using TrueCommand to create and manage the cluster.
+      Having two interfaces allows connecting the SCALE systems to Active Directory and using TrueCommand to create and manage the cluster.
    b.
-Ensure the second interface is configured with a static IP address on a different network/subnet that connects all the SCALE systems.
+Ensure the second interface has a static IP address on a different network/subnet that connects all the SCALE systems.
-      This interface securely handles all the data sharing traffic between the clustered systems.
+      This interface securely handles all the data-sharing traffic between the clustered systems.

+{{< hint warning >}}
+TrueNAS automatically adds entries to AD DNS for CTDB public IP addresses.
+Administrators should add the addresses **before** joining AD to prevent significant configuration errors.
+{{< /hint >}}

 3. Go to the **Shares** page and look at the **Windows (SMB) Shares** section.
 Note if there are any critical shares and take steps to ensure that disabling those shares isn't disruptive.